Becoming a School Governor

 Then we would like to hear from you.
 Full training will be given to support you to undertake the role.

 For more information on people’s experience of being a governor – see this link Governors for Schools

 There are regular meetings every term (one or two) – full governing board meetings and committee meetings.
 They are usually about 90 minutes – 2 hours long.
 There is often preparatory reading that needs to be undertaken before the meeting.
 Sometimes the meetings may be on-line, sometimes face to face at the school.

 All governors are usually allocated a link role also.
 Every school is different how they manage this and it often changes every year because the School Development Plan changes.
 Link role governors monitor (check over) different aspects of the school work in line with their strategic (future planning) role.
 Most schools have the following link roles;

 - Safeguarding – all aspects of safety are of paramount importance, including child protection, safer recruitment practices, training of staff and teaching the children.
 Making sure all our policies and practices are up to date.

 - Health & Safety – such an important issue, whilst part of safeguarding, often a link role in its own right.
 This is about the fabric of the building, to ensure its safety and the people that enter it.

 - Pupil Premium

-On our governors’ page on the website, you can see photos of our current governors, a profile of them and their link roles.
+On our governors’ page on the website, you can see our current governors and their link roles.

 Boards will always try to find you a role that fits with your skills.
 However, whatever link role you have, training is available.
 Some training is required.